Ryanjlowe/awsdue.tv/content/getting-started/create-a-segment.md

 EMAIL,Mark+pinpoint3@emaildomain.com,userid3,Mark,Price,28,
 ```

-Ensure that you have at least two verified email addresses for userid1 and userid2.
+Use your **two verified** email addresses for userid1 and userid2.
 These addresses will receive your messages throughout the workshop.

-{{% notice note %}}
-Many mail systems support the *wildcard local parts notation*.
-If your mail system does not, then [Add additional email recipients](../configure-email/#add-additional-email-recipients) to include the addresses you entered in your CSV file.
-{{% /notice %}}

 Finally, double check to make sure that all email addresses you entered are valid.

 Save the file and remember its location on your computer.
 You will need this in the next step.